Group B Strep – Aware.

 A sticker wasn’t certain enough, but my voice was.

-I couldn’t count how many times, I had to get medical professionals to clarify that they would take this seriously.
+I couldn’t count how many times I had to get medical professionals to clarify that they would take this seriously.

-Would they have enough of the antibiotics on the ward?
+Did they have enough of the antibiotics on the ward?

 Would I get access to them?